 But, if you're pairing your masturbation routine with other hand-heavy activities throughout the day, you may be upping your risk of injury.
 "It is possible that other repetitive activities, such as typing on a keyboard, texting, or gaming, could have additive effects, which make an individual more prone to developing symptoms of carpal tunnel when engaging in other activities, such as masturbating," Dr. Sekhon says.

-If you sense you may be showing symptoms of carpal tunnel syndrome, make an appointment to see your doctor, who can examine you and develop a treatment plan, which depending on your case may involve a splint, medication, or surgery, among other lifestyle shifts.
+If you sense you may be showing symptoms of carpal tunnel syndrome, make an appointment to see your doctor, who can examine you and develop a treatment plan, which depending on your case may involve a splint, medication, carpal tunnel exercises, or surgery, among other lifestyle shifts.
 Because Dr. Sekhon says carpal tunnel syndrome is associated with repetitive stress, using the same toys or hand positions every time may be more likely to aggravate symptoms.
 To give those digits the day off, Engle suggests reaching for a clitoral-sucking sex toy, like the Womanizer Premium ($189) or the Tracy's Dog Clitoral Sucking Vibrator ($45), to do the work for you.
 And when in doubt?
 "Try switching hands," says Dr. Sekhon.